 Morgan, W. J. (1994).
 Leftist theories of sport: A critique and reconstruction.
-Champaign, Illinois: University of Illinois Press.
+Champaign, IL: University of Illinois Press.
+Link to full text

 W. J. Morgan (Ed.)
 (1981).
 Sport and the humanities: A collection of original essays.
-Knoxville, TN: Bureau of Educational Research and Service.
+Knoxville, TN: Bureau of Educational Research and Service, University of Tennessee.